 There shall be a Council, constituted as follows:

-- The President, the Vice-president, the Secretary, and the Treasurer
+- The President, Vice-president, Secretary, and Treasurer

-- The immediate past President, who shall serve for a one year term.
+- The immediate past President, who shall serve for a one-year term.

-For the general management of the financial affair of the association, there shall be a Finance Committee composed of the President, Treasurer, and Executive Director ex-officio and without vote, and not more than three other voting members of the Council elected annually by the Council.
+For the general management of the financial affairs of the association, there shall be a Finance Committee composed of the President, Treasurer, and Executive Director ex-officio and without vote, and not more than three other voting members of the Council elected annually by the Council.

 The Council shall call a business meeting, open to all members of the association in good standing, to convene at the time of the annual meeting.

 The Nominating Committee shall consist of six members, each of whom shall serve a term of three years.
-Two shall be elected each year by the Council on nomination by the President.
-The President shall fill by ad interim appointment any vacancy that may occur between annual meetings.
+Two shall be elected each year by the Council on nomination by the President, with terms starting three months before the annual election.

-An amendment so proposed shall be reported to the membership by mail at least six weeks in advance of the subsequent earliest annual business meeting for which such notice is possible, and shall be placed on the agenda of that meeting for discussion and advisory vote.
-Thereafter, the proposed amendment shall be submitted to the membership of the association, accompanied by summary statements of the pro and con arguments thereon, for approval or rejection by mail ballot.
+Amendments to this constitution may be proposed (1) by the Council OR (2) by petition to the Council of five percent of the members in good standing.
+An amendment so proposed shall be reported to the membership at least six weeks in advance of the subsequent earliest annual business meeting for which such notice is possible, and shall be placed on the agenda of that meeting for discussion.
+Thereafter, the proposed amendment shall be submitted to the membership of the association electronically, accompanied by summary statements of the pro and con arguments thereon, for approval or rejection by two-thirds of those voting.

 Notwithstanding any other provision of these articles, the association shall not carry on any other activities not permitted to be carried on (a) by a corporation exempt from federal income tax under section 501(c)(3) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law) or (b) by a corporation, contributions to which are deductible under section 170 (c)(2) of the Internal Revenue Code of 1954 (or the corresponding provision of any future United States Internal Revenue Law).